Local, colocal, and antilocal properties of modules and complexes over commutative rings: Introduction

 To prove the $\Ext^1$\+orthogonality, it suffices to check that $\Ext_{\sE_R}^1(A_j,B)=0$ for all $A_j\in\sA_j$ and $B\in\sB_R$.
 Indeed, the $\Ext^1$\+adjunction isomorphism

 holds by Lemma~\ref{categorical-ext-adjunction-lemma}(a), and it remains to use the coascent for $\sB$ and the $\Ext^1$\+or\-thog\-o\-nal\-ity of the classes $\sA_j$ and $\sB_j$ in~$\sE_j$.

 The key step is the construction of the special preenvelope sequences.
 We follow the construction of~\cite[Lemma~4.2.2 or~4.3.1]{Pcosh} specialized to the case of an affine scheme~$X$.
 Let us \emph{warn} the reader that what we call \emph{colocal} in this paper is called ``local'' in~\cite{Pcosh}, while what we call \emph{antilocal} in this paper is called ``colocal'' in~\cite{Pcosh}.
-The ``colocally projective'' contraherent cosheaves of the terminology of~\cite{Pcosh} might be simply called \emph{antilocal} in the terminology of the present paper.
+The ``colocally projective'' contraherent cosheaves of the terminology of~\cite{Pcosh} might be simply called \emph{antilocal} in the terminology of the present paper (see the terminological discussion in~\cite[Section~5.2]{Pphil}).

 Let $E\in\sE_R$ be an object.
 We proceed by increasing induction on $0\le j\le d$, constructing a sequence of admissible monomorphisms

 in $\sE_R$ with the following properties.
 Firstly, the cokernel $A_j$ of the admissible monomorphism $E(j-1)\rarrow E(j)$, \ $1\le j\le d$, comes via the restriction of scalars from a module/complex belonging to~$\sA_j$.
 Secondly, for every $1\le k\le j\le d$, the module/complex $\Hom_R(R[s_k^{-1}],E(j))$ belongs to the class~$\sB_k$.